chenying3176/MethaneEmissionModels/README.md

 ### data processing

-run the following command:
+Run the following command:

 ```
 python scripts/data_processing.py
 ```

-after this command, your directory tree would look like this:
+After this command, your directory tree would look like this:
 ```
 ${POSE_ROOT}
 ├── exp_data